bq/droid2ino/README.rst

 Limitations
 ===========

-In order to fix the problem when receiving the messages from the Arduino board of obtaining empty strings or divided strings that appeared in both libraries in which is based this one, this library uses escape characters in order to obtaining the entire message well.
+In order to fix the problem when receiving the messages from the Arduino board of obtaining empty strings or divided strings, this library uses escape characters in order to obtaining the entire message well.

 - Start escape characters: ``&&``